-a) Trinity College students must behave with personal integrity and honesty.
-They must accept the consequences of their own actions, apologise where appropriate, and practise ethical and responsible behaviour in their dealings with others.

-b) At all times, and in all dealings with external parties, Trinity College students must uphold the good name of the College.
+- a) All students of the College are expected to behave with personal integrity and honesty.
+They are to accept the consequences of their own actions, apologise where appropriate, and practise ethical and responsible behaviour in their dealings with others. - b) At all times, and in all dealings with external parties, students of the College are to uphold the good name of the College.
 No use of the College's name, crest, logos or other identifying emblems may be made without the express, prior, written permission of the Warden.